Zeta invariants of Morse forms: Small and large complexes of Morse forms

 Recall that $h$ is called a \emph{Morse function} when all of its critical points are nondegenerate.
-In this case, its critical points form a finite set denoted by $\Crit(h)$.
+Then its critical points form a finite set denoted by $\Crit(h)$.
 The Morse functions form an open and dense subset of $C^\infty(M,\R)$ \cite[Theorem~6.1.2]{Hirsch1976}.
 On every $U_p$, we can assume the metric is Euclidean with respect to Morse coordinates: